matt328/triton/README.md

    .\vcpkg\bootstrap-vcpkg.(bat|sh)
    ```

-3. `cmake -B build . -G "Ninja"`
+1. `cmake -B build . -G "Ninja"`
-4. `cmake --build .\build --config Debug -j 18 --target triton`
+1. `cmake --build .\build --config Debug -j 18 --target editor`
-5. `./bin/triton[.exe]`
+1. `./bin/editor[.exe]`

 ## C++ Compiler Notes

 Largely simplified thanks to using Ninja instead of make.
 Ninja is cross platform, so no messing around with mingw32 builds, and seems to be a bit faster even with this tiny little project.
 Just install CMake, LLVM, and Ninja.
 These should be the same on all 3 platforms now.
+The `Visual Studio 17 2022` should generate a valid project, there is a small issue with the assets being located relative to the executable when debugging, but that is currently being worked on.
+That being said I mostly use ninja, clang, and VSCode for development.

 Install [CMake](https://cmake.org/download/).
 Make sure `cmake` is on your path.